 The Wardship of Others

-This concept entitled 'The Wardship of Others' is currently being developed for 'Tegenbeeld' (= counter-image) a project by Kunstenlab in Deventer.
+This concept entitled 'The Wardship of Others' was developed for 'Tegenbeeld' (= counter-image) a project by Kunstenlab in Deventer.

 All over the world, people are searching for new ways to deal with charged statues.
 In Deventer, the monument of President Steyn was once again discredited.
 Kunstenlab invited artists to make an idea sketch for a counter-image.
-A committee has selected three proposals from 60 submissions.
-My proposal is one of the three concepts that is now being further elaborated.
+My proposal was one of three plans that could be further developed into a fully-fledged concept.
+When the selection committee subsequently deviated from the agreed procedure and the context changed, I withdrew this plan in close consultation with Kunstenlab.

 As a 'counter-image' (a word I prefer not to use) I wanted to place a bust of the Khoikhoi woman Krotoa behind the monument of President Steyn.
 She mediated between the dominant Dutch other who unsolicited set foot on the land of the oppressed Khoikhoi people to which she belonged.
 When she was 10 to 11 years old she was taken by the Dutchman Jan van Riebeeck.

 On June 2, 1664, she married the Danish surgeon Peter Havgard, who took the Dutch name Pieter van Meerhof.
 Van Meerhof was killed in a battle during a (slave) expedition to Madagascar.
 After this, Eva became addicted to alcohol and turned to prostitution.
 This made her lose the respect of the colonists.
 She tried to flee but was captured by the Dutch and imprisoned on Robben Island in March 1669, where she died five years later.